britishgas-engineering/ya-done-appium/README.md

 These steps are added to the yadda library by default and are used in the example project and seen below.

 ### Configuration
 ya-done exposes "yaddaCore" which requires a step library to run.
-The web-browser to be used for testing can be defined by either a string or configuration object.
-When using a configuration object the window size can also be set, more configuration option may become available as issues are found or raised.

 ```js
 import { yaddaCore } from 'ya-done';